Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 ## Training with Learn.py

-Use the Python `Learn.py` program to train agents. `Learn.py` supports training with [reinforcement learning](Background-Machine-Learning.md#reinforcement-learning), [curriculum learning](Training-Curriculum-Learning.md), and [behavioural cloning imitation learning](Training-Imitation-Learning.md).
+Use the Python `Learn.py` program to train agents. `Learn.py` supports training with [reinforcement learning](Background-Machine-Learning.md#reinforcement-learning), [curriculum learning](Training-Curriculum-Learning.md), and [behavioral cloning imitation learning](Training-Imitation-Learning.md).

 Run `Learn.py` from the command line to launch the training process.
 Use the command line patterns and the `trainer_config.yaml` file to control training options.